Privacy Policy

 We will investigate all complaints and respond within 30 days.

-If you are not satisfied with our response, you have the right to file a complaint with the Office of the Privacy Commissioner of Canada.
+If you are not satisfied with our response, you have the right to escalate to your jurisdiction's regulator:

 12. Changes to This Policy